Compassionate Las Vegas Child Custody Attorneys Ready To Assist You

 - Any nomination by a parent or a guardian for the child.

 - The wishes of the child if the child is of sufficient age and capacity to form an intelligent preference as to his or her custody.

 There are many factors to consider with regard to physical custody.
 Our knowledgeable and proven Las Vegas child custody lawyers can help you understand them.
 Get in touch with us to discuss your them.

 Modifications of Child Custody and Visitation Orders in Nevada

-After a child custody determination is made by the Court, it controls the child’s and the parents’ lives until the child ages out or the decree is later modified by the Court.
+After a child custody determination is made by the Court, it controls the child’s and the parents’ lives until the child becomes an adult or the decree is later modified by the Court.
 A joint physical custody order can only be modified upon a showing of a 1) a change in circumstances and 2) that it is in the child’s best interest to modify the existing visitation arrangement.
 To change from a primary physical custody order, the parent must show 1) a substantial change in circumstances affecting the child’s welfare, and 2) that the proposed change is necessary for the child’s best interest.

 Once the custody order is established, it is valid throughout the United States.
 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) § 303, adopted in Nevada as chapter 125A of the Nevada Revised Statutes, provides that a child custody determination is enforceable across the United States.
 It provides that a Court “shall recognize and enforce a child custody determination of a court of another state if the latter court exercised jurisdiction in substantial conformity with the provisions of” the UCCJEA.